When does the 2020 college football season start?

 - Texas State vs. SMU

-Many FBS teams are scheduled to begin their seasons during Labor Day weekend for Week 1.
+Many FBS teams are scheduled to begin their seasons around Labor Day week/weekend for Week 1.
 Games include Iowa State vs. South Dakota and Memphis against Arkansas State.

 FOOTBALL HISTORY: Notable firsts and milestones